$3,000 Personal Loan

 Refinancing is worth calculating when your credit score has improved by 40 or more points since the original loan, market rates have dropped by 3% or more, at least 18 months remain on the current term, and the new origination fee doesn't wipe out the interest savings.

-A straightforward formula to check: months to break even equals the new origination fee divided by the monthly payment reduction.
-Break-even under 6 months suggests refinancing likely pays off.
-Stretched past 12 months, the current loan is probably worth keeping as-is.
+A straightforward formula: months to break even equals the new origination fee divided by the monthly payment reduction.
+Break‑even under 6 months suggests refinancing likely pays off.
+Stretched past 12 months, the current loan is probably worth keeping as‑is.

 Before refinancing, pull out the original loan agreement and look for Rule of 78s language.
-Loans structured this way front-load interest into the early months.
-In a 36-month loan, roughly 12 out of 36 "units" of interest are assigned to the first three months alone.
-Pay off early, and the lender keeps far more of the interest already paid than you would expect.
-Early payoff saves significantly less than the remaining balance suggests, sometimes next to nothing.
+Loans structured this way front‑load interest into the early months.
+In a 12‑month loan, about 42% of the total interest falls in the first three months - so paying early saves far less than you'd expect.
 Find that language in the original contract before assuming early payoff is worth the math.

 Too many applications in a short window hurts more than it helps.
 Work through the process in sequence.